The cry of Dolores, the cry for freedom, By Owei Lakemfa

 The eleven-year war ended 300 years of Spanish colonial rule, and established a unique Mexican identity.
 But defeated Spain would not accept the new reality; so for another decade, it refused to recognise Mexico as a separate and independent country with sovereign rights.

 The story of Mexico is not necessarily that of colonialism, heroic resistance and the large scale seizure or theft of its territories by the United States.
-It is more of the tragic human loss of one of the most sophisticated and beautiful civilizations in human history which had the potentials of taking human development in a different direction from the alienation and modernism we have today.
+It is more of the tragic human loss of one of the most sophisticated and beautiful civilisations in human history, which had the potential of taking human development in a different direction from the alienation and modernism we have today.

-Ambassador Miranda in an 12 August paper at the International Conference to End Colonialism in the World held in Abuja, quoted two of such Spanish confessions by the invading Spanish forces.
+Ambassador Miranda, in a 12 August paper at the International Conference to End Colonialism in the World held in Abuja, quoted two of such Spanish confessions by the invading Spanish forces.

 The leader of the conquering Spanish military, Hernan Cortés, in a letter to the King of Spain, wrote: “There are very large cities with marvellous buildings and great trade and wealth, among which there is one more marvellous and rich than all others, called Tenustitlan, which is, by wonderful art, built over a large lagoon…”.